 Examines the development of Christianity from its beginnings in the 1st century to its acceptance as the official religion of the Roman Empire in the 4th century.
 Students will learn about early Christian beliefs and practices, and explore the challenges faced by the first Christians.
 Topics include community organization, persecution, martyrdom, Gnosticism, and women in the church.
 Three credits.
-Not offered 2023-2024.
+Offered 2024-2025.